Eddie Palmieri: La Perfecta

 Palmieri's La Perfecta departed from the traditional Cuban sources of salsa instrumentation by introducing a new stylistic device into the New York Latin sound.
 Their signature sound relied heavily on two trombones and a flute instead of trumpets.
 On the liner notes of their first album, Eddie's brother Charlie dubbed this combination the 'trombanga', referring to the trombones and the still popular charanga which typically featured the flute.
 The combination helped to give La Perfecta a rich and bold sound which contributed to Palmieri's success with his new band.
 The trombone-based conjunto sound was later adopted by salsa band leaders Willie Colón and Manny Oquendo, among others.

 Palmieri formed a new band, La Perfecta II, with whom he recorded the CD Ritmo Caliente (Hot Rhythm).
 On April 30, 2005, "Mi Día Bonito", a tribute to Eddie Palmieri celebrating his 50 years in the world of music, took place at the Rubén Rodríguez Coliseum in Bayamón, Puerto Rico.
 The event included the participation of Lalo Rodríguez, Ismael Quintana, Cheo Feliciano, La India, Hermán Olivera, Jerry Medina, Luis Vergara, and Wichy Camacho.

 In November and December 2005, Palmieri teamed up with longtime trumpeter and band member Brian Lynch to record the Artistshare CD release The Brian Lynch/Eddie Palmieri Project: Simpático.
 This CD and accompanying multimedia web site features music by an all-star roster of jazz and Latin jazz artists, including Phil Woods, Lila Downs, Donald Harrison, Conrad Herwig, Giovanni Hidalgo, Gregory Tardy, Mario Rivera, Boris Kozlov, Rubén Rodríguez, Luques Curtis, Robby Ameen, Dafnis Prieto, Pedro Martínez, Johnny Rivero, Edsel Gómez, and Yosvany Terry.
 In 2007, the recording was awarded a Grammy as the best Latin Jazz Recording.

 Other work

 Palmieri returned to the studio to record three songs for the soundtrack to Doin' it in the Park: Pickup Basketball NYC.
 The documentary, co-directed by Bobbito García and Kevin Couliau, explores the relationship between NYC playgrounds, basketball, arts, and culture.

 In 2022, Palmieri appeared in a feature-length documentary titled Santos - Skin to Skin.

 In 2025, Palmieri appeared in the Spike Lee feature-length film Highest 2 Lowest performing multiple songs with the film alternating between his performance and an extended action sequence.
 This was his final film appearance before his death.

+To his credit, Palmieri never called the music he produced salsa.
+He had this in common with Tito Puente.
+The term salsa is much despised by many.
+It is a term created to increase the commercialization of New York Latin music.